biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 Based on the [Examples](#examples) obtained using the code in https://colab.research.google.com/drive/1_8QPXhnxju08xjuRWhNm2vN7LZlh5kbf#scrollTo=uINMg_bZQvnA:

-**Compare the performance and reward values per episode for different models employing the same agent (Deep Q-Network)**
+Part 1.
+Compare the performance and reward values per episode for different models employing the same agent (Deep Q-Network).
+Please describe your findings in text and attach figures and videos, if necessary.

 1. Training episodes: Model with 2 hidden layers and 24 neurons per layer with relu activation funcions for the hidden layers and a linear activation function for the output layer.
     * 5,000 training episodes.